On this page:

-There are several approaches to painting a room, an entire house, or apartment.
+There are several approaches to painting a room, an entire house, or an apartment.
 The least expensive option is to do it yourself.
 Other options include adding some wainscoting or wallpaper, buying the materials and supplies & hiring a painter as a straight labor project, or hiring a contractor to do everything.

 When hiring a painting contractor, some states require a license, and others do not.
 Check with your city’s building inspector.
-They are also an excellent place to find references for particular painters and another is the Better Business Bureau.
+They are also an excellent place to find references for particular painters, and another is the Better Business Bureau.

 Paying upfront fees for painting is usually not a good idea, but if the contractor has good references, no more than one-third of the total.
 The cost of painting is mostly labor and preparation, $20 to $50 per hour.

 The average cost to hire a painter to paint a room is $955 to $3,000, depending on the size of the room, the height of the ceilings, and the complexity of the job.
 However, some painters will work by the hour or charge per square foot.
 You can figure $1.50 to $3.00 per square foot.

 Keep in mind that these costs are not for the total square footage of floor space, but for the total square footage of the walls, ceiling, or trim that needs to be painted.

 Before you decide on a DIY project, keep in mind that it could take longer.
 However, if you have the time, or it’s a room you don’t use every day, give it a try.
 The worst that can happen is you have to hire someone to finish or make repairs.

 You can use our paint calculator to determine how much paint you will need by first determining the square footage and then figure 350-400 square feet per gallon.
 A primer will cover more area than flat paint, and then semi-gloss and full-gloss usually are thicker, so they won’t cover as much area.
 Likewise, you might want to add in a little extra, ten percent, or one quart for a small 8′ x 8′ room.